-Hagia Sophia and the Blue Mosque are the two best-known and most beloved attractions in Istanbul.
+Hagia Sophia and Blue Mosque are the two best-known and most beloved attractions in Istanbul.
 The architecture of both structures is indescribably beautiful and their history seems endless.
-From early morning to dusk, rain or shine, there are long lines of people waiting to get inside and admiring the exterior of these amazing structures.
+From early morning to dusk, rain or shine, long lines of visitors admire the exterior of these amazing structures and wait to get inside.
 The two buildings face each other from opposite ends of a park with a beautiful water fountain between.

 For Muslims the ancient Blue Mosque is the most holy.
 It’s an active mosque.
-During prayer times throughout the day tourists and non-worshippers are not allowed inside.
-All who enter the Blue Mosque must remove their shoes and remain silent.
+During prayer (sala) five times a day tourists and non-worshipers are not allowed inside.
+All who enter the Blue Mosque remove their shoes and remain silent.
 Women must wear head coverings.
-There are no similar restrictions for visitors to Hagia Sofia.
+There are no such restrictions for visitors to Hagia Sofia.

-As mentioned in my first blog from Istanbul there is a breathtaking view of Hagia Sofia from the window in my hotel room.
+Mentioned in my first blog from Istanbul there is a breathtaking view of Hagia Sofia from the hotel room window.
 No matter how many pictures I take, none of them begin to do it justice.
-It’s wonderful waking up and going to sleep looking at it and I will miss the view when sadly I leave Istanbul tomorrow.
+It’s wonderful waking up and going to sleep looking at it.
+Will miss the view when sadly I leave Istanbul tomorrow.
 The time spent in Istanbul has truly been an enlightening experience.

 The Blue Mosque (Sultanahmet Camii in Turkish) is known as the Blue Mosque because of the blue tiles surrounding the walls of its interior.
 Built between 1609 and 1616 during the rule of Ahmed I the mosque houses his tomb.